Previously on Page 1:

 The BYD K9 buses are equipped with Passenger Information Display Systems (PIDS) for commuters.
 One roof-mounted LCD interior display panel is mounted above the centre aisle, near the exit door of the bus.
-A second, LCD exterior-facing panel is placed near the entrance door, next to an Electronic Display Sign that shows the bus route number.
+A second, exterior-facing LCD panel is placed near the entrance door, next to an Electronic Display Sign that shows the bus route number.

 The interior LCD display shows the next bus stop, and up to 3 subsequent bus stops served by the bus route, along with rail connections at these bus stops.
-The bus service number, destination and current time is also displayed.
+The bus service number, destination and current time are also displayed.

 The LCD display panels are accompanied by a LED Colour Text Display mounted at the front headwall of the bus interior.
-This unit which shows the service number, destination, and name of the next bus stop.
+This unit shows the service number, destination, and name of the next bus stop.
 All display units are supplied by LECIP.